weekplan/www/_pages/academy/vision/index.md

 > “To be a teacher.
 And to be known for inspiring my students to be more than they thought they could be.”

-Writing a personal vision statement allows you to focus on your vision, future, and values.
+Having a vision statement allows you to focus on your vision, future, and values.
 Whatever your vision is, you need to put it into writing.

-In the next sections, we’ll show you how to write a personal vision statement for you and your business.
+In the next sections, we’ll show you how to write a mission statement for you and your business.

 {% include youtube.html id="C1yPpShOH-s" %}